PostHog/posthog.com/contents/handbook/people/onboarding.md

 - [ ] What our SLAs are and what ticket severity indicates
 - [ ] How to deal with bug reports and feature requests
 - [ ] How to use macros to answer questions quickly
+- [ ] How to avoid duplication of effort in ZenDesk
+- [ ] How to create and use personal views in ZenDesk
+- [ ] Shadowing time: The support engineer works through some tickets while explaining, touching on examples of items in the list above during the process

-It can be especially helpful for new hires if support engineers demonstrate how to solve a simple ticket from start to finish.
+It can be especially helpful for new hires if support engineers demonstrate how to solve a simple ticket from start to finish, through shadowing.

 ## 30/60/90 day check-ins